Jmetrics86/tweet-analyser/examples/#PrepareToTry/README.md

 Here we see that some of the most commonly appearing terms are less predictable than when we looked at @PrepareToTry:
  * "season", "2" - ok so this one is a little obvious
- * "episode", "new" - common for a TV shown
+ * "series" - common for a TV shown
  * "slugs" - we know this one, it's the name given to the fans of Prepare To Try
- * "praise", "sun" - again, we now know this is from the "Praise the Sun" catch phrase
- * "amp", "thing", "best" - all of these are ones we would have failed to guess
+ * "amp", "thing", "best", "fever" - all of these are ones we would have failed to guess

 #### Top Pair's of Terms